-Scientists believe the n. donnezani is an ancestor of the raccoon dog because fossils were found in late Pliocene sites, in Italy, France, Hungary, and Romania.
-Excavated fossils indicate that a larger form named n. megamastoiodes appeared in Spain, France, and Hungary in early Pleistocene.
-According to fossil deposits found in Tochigi Prefecture in Japan, the Japanese dog first appeared during the Pleistocene era (between 2,588,000 to 11,700 years ago), and the n. viverrinus nipponicus appeared mid-Pleistocene.
+Scientists believe the extinct N. donnezani is an ancestor of the modern raccoon dog from fossils found in late Pliocene sites in Italy, France, Hungary, and Romania.
+Excavated fossils indicate that a larger form named N. megamastoiodes appeared in Spain, France, and Hungary in the early Pleistocene.
+According to fossil deposits found in Tochigi Prefecture in Japan, the Japanese dog first appeared during the Pleistocene era (between 2,588,000 to 11,700 years ago).

 Between November and April every year, the animals take a long nap, but they don’t sleep too deeply.
 If they didn’t store enough fat pre-hibernation and if an unseasonably warm day occurs, they may wake up and forage for food.
-Before they hibernate, though, their body mass increases by 50 percent so they can store the fat.
-In the southern hemispheres, the animals don’t hibernate as frequently.
-(Now imagine a pair of raccoon dogs curled up and snoozing together.)
+Before they hibernate, though, their food intake increases their body mass by 50 percent.

 Instead of barking like a dog, raccoon dogs give off a high-pitched whine or whimper, which can be interpreted as either submissive or friendly behavior.
 But when the animals feel threatened, they growl at each other.
 Unlike dogs, they don’t wag their tails, but they do use their olfactory senses to sniff for food.